Jesse-21/universe/README.md

 <img src="./.misc/header.png" width="300" />

 Universe is an implementation of a bebOS Dimension Host.
-Universes are open-source dimension hosts for [BEB, a protocol simplifying crypto apps](https://docs.beb.domains).
+Universes are open-source dimension hosts for [BEB, a protocol making crypto fun](https://docs.beb.domains).
 Universes are accessed by clients such as [B7B](https://github.com/bebdomains/b7b).

 This is an early work that is subject to heavy changes, see our [Github Issues](https://github.com/bebdomains/dimension/issues) if you wish to contribute.